radumarias/syncoxiders/README.md

 ## Share

-### Between providers
+### Between service users

 - You may share a file from your provider with another person, using our service.
-They will see the file in their provider, both of you can change the file and the changes are kept in sync.You can also setup read-only sharing
+After they accept it it will be accessible in their provider, both of you can change the file and the changes are kept in sync
-- The service will notify the user.
+- The service will notify the other user and he will select where to save the files, what provider and folder.
 You will be notified back when they accepted and also when they changed something
 - On sharing on the same provider if the provider supports sharing it will use their build-in sharing functionality, if not it will copy the file to destination provider and then keep it in sync between the two of you

 ### With external users